poretsky/gh-subscription/README.md

 ## Usage

-To see the available commands and options run:
+To see all available commands and options run:

 ```sh
 $ gh subscription --help